Proposal deadline October 16, 2017

 PLEASE NOTE: these criteria are slightly different from CIES general proposals criteria.
 Your research must relate to comparative and international education as described on the CIES webpage.

 Time/Format of Workshop

-Participants will be selected to participate in a NSDMW session, which will take place one full morning, either on Monday, Tuesday, or Wednesday during the CIES conference.
+Participants will be selected to participate in a NSPMW session, which will take place one full morning, either on Monday, Tuesday, or Wednesday during the CIES 2018 Conference.
 Each workshop group will have 4-6 presenters and 1-3 faculty or professional mentors.

-NOTE: You may apply to participate in the NSPMW as well as make another submission for a panel, paper, or poster presentation in the general pool.
-If you apply to participate in the NSPMW and submit a proposal to present at the main CIES conference, please ask for your presentation to not be scheduled on Monday, Tuesday, or Wednesday mornings.
+PLEASE NOTE: You may apply to participate in the NSPMW as well as make another submission for a panel, paper or poster presentation in the general pool.
+If you apply to participate in the NSPMW and submit a proposal to present at the main CIES 2018 Conference, please ask for your presentation to not be scheduled on Monday, Tuesday, or Wednesday mornings.
 We urge you to do so because this is when the NSPMW take place.
-This also us in assigning you to the most appropriate group with respect to your topic.
+This is also useful in assigning you to the most appropriate group with respect to your topic.

 If you are selected to participate in the workshop:

 - You will be required to submit a publication draft of not more than 8000 words, excluding references.

 - You will be required to submit 3-5 open-ended questions that you have regarding your publication draft.
 The publication draft will be circulated to all members of the New Scholars Publication Mentoring Workshop.